Women’s lived experiences in the Democratic Republic of Congo expose what sexual violence in conflict truly looks like, and what we must do to end it.

 Zawadi is one of our participants in North Kivu.
 She lives in the town of Rubaya, near to the largest coltan mine in DRC.
 In an interview before enrollment, Zawadi shared a snapshot of her life before joining our training program.

-Since her husband died, Zawadi is the sole breadwinner of the household.
+Since her husband died, Zawadi has been the sole breadwinner of the household.

 “To support my family, I have a small business selling corn flour.
 During the COVID-19 pandemic, my business collapsed and I could not afford to pay rent, so I relied on working in the fields for $1.50 (3,000 Congolese francs) a day.
 My main challenge is to support my family expenses on a day-to-day basis and pay our rent of $10 a month.
 That is why I have to do extra work, such as carrying luggage to the mining field from Rubaya centre.
 I get paid according to the weight and nature of the items, ranging from $5 (10,000 FC) per trip.